m3g/SPGBox.jl/docs/src/options.md

 | `eps`         | `Real` | Convergence criteria for the projected gradient norm. | `1e-5` |
 | `m`           | `Integer` | Number of non-monotone search steps.  | `10` |

-Additional keywords ar

-Additionally, a `iprint` option, with default value `0` is available.
-Setting it to `1` or `2` will increase the detail of the iteration output.

 ## Memory management

 The SPGBox method requires four auxiliary vectors, three of them of